 Data Format Editor

-You can define a custom schema for the text in the Data Format Editor.
+You can define a custom schema for the text in the Data Format Editor panel.
 You can define your own datatype here.
 After defining the data type, the data specified here is used to parse a text string into the specified schema or render the specified schema as a text string.
 The Header element contains the following:

 When processing fixed format text, you must specify the line length and the column offsets.
 This enables the Parse Data or Render Data activity to determine where columns and lines begin and end.
 You can specify the format of fixed-width text using the Field Offsets.